The Ultimate Guide to Grocery Stores in Mexico

 Soriana

 Soriana is a local Mexican grocer that is known as a discount grocery store.
 They offer some of the lowest prices on meat and fish.
-They are unique in that they have packages where you get free items when you buy certain things in store.
+They are unique in that they have packages where you get free items when you buy certain things in-store.
 Soriana also has a good rewards program.
 They give you points for every purchase, offer you member-only pricing on certain items, and also give you free medications after you’ve met certain criteria.
 They also offer home delivery and curbside pickup in certain locations.
-You can do your shopping online through their app.
+You can shop online through their app.

 Buying Local